-How your buyer persona is at the heart of our marketing strategy?
+How your buyer persona is at the heart of your marketing strategy

 By Charlie Britten